okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines.md

 - **Screenshots:**
    Include at least 2 screenshots.
 Ensure images are high-quality, suitable for 4K screens, and saved in PNG (recommended for UI) or JPEG format (recommended for pictures including photos).
 If you use tools like Snagit, avoid using shadow effects.
 If you need to mark specific areas, use a simple red rectangle or arrow.
-   > **Important:** Optimize images using tools like [tinypng.com](https://tinypng.com/) before sending them.
+   > **IMPORTANT**: Optimize images using tools like [tinypng.com](https://tinypng.com/) before sending them.

 - **Screencasts (Optional):**
    If you need to record a quick demonstration of a feature, provide a small MP4 video (no longer than 10 seconds) without audio.
 Do not use GIFs.

 - **Video (Optional):**
    If necessary, include a screencast MP4 video (no longer than 5 minutes) without audio, demonstrating key aspects of the visual.
 Ensure the screencast shows cursor movements and keystrokes.
 Optional captions may be provided for conversion to text-to-speech narration.
-   > **Important:** Do not include any personal footage, such as your face, in the videos.
+   > **IMPORTANT**: Do not include any personal footage, such as your face, in the videos.
 The screencast should solely focus on the visual and its usage within Power BI.

 ## Rating System